Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: System Model and Problem Definition

-The ultimate goal of the SA-PSKY framework is to determine an optimal policy that minimizes the total system expenditure over a specific operational episode.
-We formalize this as a \textbf{finite-horizon} Markov Decision Process (MDP) optimization problem.
+The objective of the SA-PSKY framework is to derive an optimal filtering policy that maximizes net system utility while strictly adhering to physical network capacity limits.
+We formalize this as a discrete-time optimization problem.